the domain of generizon. organic waste.

 Today, no digester exists in Morocco for organic household waste, all biogas is produced and emitted from the large landfills in the urban areas of the Kingdom, from almost 7 Mt of waste / year.

-The biogas (methane / GHG) amounts to between 500 M m3 and 750 M m3 / year.
-Very little, less than 5 – 10%, is captured today by degassing systems, only 1% is utilized in two gas engines in Fez and Oujda.
+The biogas (methane and CO2, GHG) emissions amount to between 400 M m3 and 700 M m3 / year.
+Very little, less than 5 – 10%, is captured today by degassing systems, only 1% is utilized in two gas engines in Fez and Oujda (2018).

-You could say that today 99% of the gas is lost, goes into the sky, so the energy potential is lost; according to our calculations, this amounts to approximately 210 MW of electricity with potential 24/7 electricity production, annually 1.55 TWh covering the needs of 410,000 Moroccan households.
+You could say that today 99% of the gas is lost, goes into the sky, so the energy potential is lost.
+According to our low calculations, this amounts to at least 70 MW of elecric power with a potential 24/7 annual electricity production of 630 GWh covering the needs of 170,000 Moroccan households.

 wasted energy. means huge GHG emissions.